 Are you wondering if you should install plugins that aren’t tested with your current version of WordPress?

-Sometimes you’ll find the perfect plugin for your site, but it’s not tested with the latest WordPress version.
-Can you use it without breaking your website?
+Sometimes, you will find the perfect plugin for your site, but it’s not tested with the latest WordPress version.
+You might not know if you can use it without breaking your website.

-In this article, we’ll discuss whether or not you can safely install plugins that aren’t tested with the current version of WordPress.
+In this article, we will discuss whether or not you can safely install plugins that aren’t tested with the current version of WordPress.

 How Does WordPress Get the ‘Plugin Not Tested’ Information?